Discover how to write the perfect home rules contract every family needs. Called a family manifesto, this improves bonding and harmony.

 Finally, you need to look at your display options (because you do need to display it where every family member can see it every day) and then review and revise it regularly.

-Decide as a family to create a vision for you as a unit.
+Our first home rules contract is to decide as a family to create a vision for you as a unit.

 This will hold much more weight when everybody chips in.
 If your kids are too young to weigh in, then don’t worry.
 Write down your ideas, which encompass how you expect yourself to treat your children and how you expect them to act in return.